jiyuzhang1994/jiyuzhang1994.github.io/index.md

 Recently I have been thinking about questions related to

 * spectral graph theory and its application to clustering and graph partitioning algorithms.
-* algorithm and complexity for optimization and statistical inference problems
+* algorithm and complexity for average-case computation.

-<span style="color: #FF0000;">I am looking for a postdoc position starting from September 2026</span>
+<span style="color: #FF0000;">I am looking for a postdoc position starting from September 2026.</span>

 You can reach me at &nbsp;**jiyu dot zhang [at] phd dot unibocconi dot it**